hamza15/GKE-Flask-HELM/README.md

 - Deployment:

 This will create a deployment of our application with 3 replicas of our container image running our application.
 We map the name of our chart from helpers.tpl here.
 We also create Liveness and Readiness probes to create a health check of our application.
 The liveness check runs at the route "/will" and restarts a container that will fail to respond with a 200 code for 3 attempts in a row over 10 attempts which equates to 30 seconds of failure.
 The Readiness check follows the same trend, however it's setup with the route "/ready" and has an initial delay of 30 seconds.
-Since our application is pretty lightweight with minimum dependencies, our initial delay is small, however for larger applications your initial delay would grow as your application might take a while to respond to requests.
+Since our application is pretty lightweight with minimum dependencies, our initial delay is small, however for larger applications our initial delay would grow as our application might take a while to respond to requests.

 - Service: